WKOA: History

 Schurz Communications announced on September 14, 2015, that it would exit broadcasting and sell its television and radio stations, including WKOA, to Gray Television for $442.5 million.
 Though Gray initially intended to keep Schurz' radio stations, on November 2, it announced that Neuhoff Communications would acquire WKOA and Schurz' other Lafayette radio stations for $8 million.

+On February 13, 2024, Neuhoff Communications sold its Lafayette radio cluster to Saga Communications for $5.3 million.

 Programming

 WKOA features contemporary country music with 80s and 90s flashbacks.
 The station also features live and local DJs 24 hours a day with the exception of weekend specialty programming.
 K 105 also features NASCAR Nextel Cup racing.

 WKOA's programming is led by Operations Manager Mike Shamus.

 Not live and local.
 Shawn Parr's Across America (Syndicated) from 7p-Midnight weekdays.
 No air talent from midnight to 5am.